Ian19/Arminia/README.md

 - user accounts
 - general website functionality and theme

-The following features are not fully functioning:
+The following features are either not functioning or incomplete:
 - persistent skill tracking
 - persistent achievements
 - persistent rewards
+- documentation

 ## Website